Kokia (singer): Victor Entertainment

 After the release of her debut album, Kokia did not continue to release music with Pony Canyon.
 Her first releases after this were five songs for Luna Sea vocalist Ryuichi Kawamura's production project, ЯKS, in 2000.
 The album was released under Victor Entertainment, heralding in Kokia's relationship with the label.
 In 2001, she re-debuted in proper under Victor, and released three singles.

 Kokia continued to have success throughout Asia, with her music used in Asia-wide ad campaigns.
 In 2001, she performed at two high-profile Chinese concerts: an anti-drugs concert to 30,000 people with the so-called Four Heavenly Kings of Hong Kong entertainment (Jacky Cheung, Andy Lau, Aaron Kwok and Leon Lai), and also to over 120,000 people at a 2001 new year's countdown event in Taiwan.
 In January 2002, Kokia released her second album, Trip Trip, her first album to be self-produced.

 In 2003, however, Kokia first gained public notice.
 Her single "Kawaranai Koto (Since 1976)" was used as the drama Itoshiki Mono e's theme song, breaking Kokia into the top 50.
-Her biggest hit, however, was "The Power of Smile/Remember the Kiss."
+Her biggest hit, however, was "The Power of Smile/Remember the Kiss".
 It gained notoriety after being used in a Kao haircare commercial.
 After which, Kokia was asked to perform on popular music show Music Station.
 The single broke the top 20 in Japan and was certified gold by the RIAJ.
 The resulting album, Remember Me, also broke the top 20, and sold over 45,000 copies.

-Her Pony Canyon-era songs "I Catch a Cold" and "Shiroi Yuki" (白い雪, White Snow) were used in the soundtrack for the popular Chinese drama At the Dolphin Bay in 2003.
+Her Pony Canyon-era songs "I Catch a Cold" and "Shiroi Yuki" (白い雪) were used in the soundtrack for the popular Chinese drama At the Dolphin Bay in 2003.

 Kokia's fourth album Uta ga Chikara (released in 2004) also found modest success, selling 20,000 copies.
-The biggest single from this album, "Yume ga Chikara," was used as the encouragement song for the Japan team at the 2004 Athens Olympic games.
+The biggest single from this album, "Yume ga Chikara", was used as the encouragement song for the Japan team at the 2004 Athens Olympic games.

 While Kokia has been associated with game/anime music since her debut, it was in 2006 when a theme song of hers became most successful.
 Her single "Ai no Melody/Chōwa Oto (With Reflection)" was used as the two theme songs for the anime film Origin: Spirits of the Past, and it reached number 30 on Oricon's single charts.

 In February 2006, Kokia released her greatest hits collection, Pearl: The Best Collection, and a greatest video clips collection, Jewel: The Best Video Collection.
 The best collection reached number 19 on the albums charts.